Last updated August 19, 2022

 Machine-learning programs such as Siri, Alexa, Google Assistant, and website chatbots have become one of the fastest online sales generating tools businesses have at their disposal.
 A 2016 study by Oracle found that 80% of businesses planned to onboard customer interaction AIs to their website, and a 2019 article by Gartner predicts that by the end of 2022, a full 70% of white-collar workers will interact with conversational platforms (chatbots) daily.

 However, while website chatbots are incredibly useful, they can also pose a security risk if appropriate cybersecurity measures aren’t taken.
-In this article, we will discuss how chatbots can leave your organization vulnerable and explore steps your organization should be taking to secure your website chatbot.
+In this article, we will discuss how chatbots can leave your organization vulnerable to new hacking tactics and explore steps your organization should be taking to secure your website chatbot.

 If your organization has recently experienced, or is currently experiencing, a cybersecurity incident such as a chatbot hack, please contact our team right away and consider reviewing our educational article: Hacked?
 Here’s What to Know (and What to Do Next).